cuberite/cuberite/COMPILING.md

 make -j`nproc`
 ```

 This will build Cuberite in release mode, which is better for almost all cases.
-For more `cmake` options, or for building in debug mode, see the section below.
+For more `cmake` options, or for building in debug mode, see [CMake on Unix-based platforms](#cmake-on-unix-based-platforms).

 Android
 -------